assist-project/state-machine-bug-finder/ARTIFACT.md

     > ./run_bugchecker.sh -ao

 Option `-ao` causes the summary file to be automatically opened once the experiments are done.
-All bugs found are marked as 'not_validated'.
+All bugs found in the implementations' models are marked as 'not_validated'.
 There should be two such bugs for Dropbear, five for OpenSSH and four for BitVise.

 ## With validation

+We have found bugs, but without validation we cannot be sure they affect the implementation.
 Options `-v` and `-qv` enable BFS validation and quick, single witness validation, respectively.
 Suppose we want to run bug detection on Dropbear, this time using validation.
 We first need to ensure Dropbear and the test harness are running.